 Q: We have a very bad chemical smell in our car.
 I remember reading about Nok-Out and that it may be the only thing that will work to fix this.
 Where can I purchase this product?

 A: If you have a really difficult odor situation, which is sounds like you do, Nok-Out is likely your only reasonable option to eliminate that odor once and for all.
 Nok-Out isn’t cheap but it’s worth every penny because it works (see The Simple Science of Eliminating Bad Odors).
-I’m happy to let you know that you can get Nok-Out online at Amazon—about $38 for one gallon.
+I’m happy to let you know that you can get Nok-Out online—about $38 for one gallon.

 Q: Do you have any thoughts as to why my dishwasher isn’t getting things clean anymore?
 Glasses and silverware come out cloudy.